sekaiacg/android_device_xiaomi_umi_TWRP/README.md

 - Vibration on touch (see https://gerrit.omnirom.org/#/c/android_bootable_recovery/+/31021/)
 - Correct screenshot color (see https://gerrit.omnirom.org/#/c/android_bootable_recovery/+/31042/)

+Not (fully) works:

+- Randomly freeze or crash with MTP enabled.
+If you encountered this, please use `TW_EXCLUDE_MTP := true` to disable MTP and recompile.

 ## Compile

 First checkout minimal twrp with omnirom tree: